apostrophecms/docs/docs/reference/field-types/area.md

 # `area`

 An `area` field allows editors to add, edit, and arrange a series of [widgets](/reference/glossary.md#widget).
 There are two ways to configure an `area`.
-The first adds widgets to a pop-up list menu for the editor to select from.
+The first adds widgets to a pop-up list menu for the editor selection.
 For this configuration, widgets are added through a `widgets` property in the `options`.
 Alternatively, the expanded preview menu provides a fly-in menu that allows grouping and a visual preview of widgets.
-This is configured through a `groups` property in the `options`.
+This is configured through a `groups` option that takes the `widgets` property.

 ## Module field definition